kenliew728/stock-analysis/README.md

 ---
 ## **Overview of Project**
 ### Purpose
-The purpose of this project is to refactor an existing VBA code in order to make the code more efficient by reducing the total execution time
+The purpose of this project is to refactor an existing VBA code in order to make the code more efficient to reduce the total execution time
 ### Current State
 The original VBA code was written to analyze 12 stock performances for the year 2017 and 2018.
 Both analyses took an average of 3.76 seconds to execute.
 This comes to an average of 0.31 seconds per stock per year.
-There are currently 2,600 active stocks being traded on the New York Stock Exchange (NYSE) and if an analyst is asked to analyze all stocks on a given year, it will take 832 seconds or 13.9 minutes to complete the execution.
+There are currently 2,600 active stocks being traded on the New York Stock Exchange (NYSE) and if an analyst is asked to analyze all stocks in any given year, it will take 832 seconds or 13.9 minutes to complete the execution.
 Therefore, it will be beneficial to refactor the existing VBA code to make it more efficient.
 #### *Execution Time for both 2017 and 2018 based on Original VBA Code*
 ![Current_State_2017](https://user-images.githubusercontent.com/70525492/93630787-2b0c2d00-f9b0-11ea-97f4-95db4ee4930b.png)
 ![Current_State_2018](https://user-images.githubusercontent.com/70525492/93630788-2b0c2d00-f9b0-11ea-9b6f-287184d4a6e4.png)